-Dr. Adnan Durrani, MD., is a psychiatrist who did his residency at Einstein Healthcare Network in Pennsylvania.
+Dr. Adnan Durrani, M.D. is a psychiatrist who did his residency at Einstein Healthcare Network in Pennsylvania.
 He specializes in anxiety, depression, bipolar disorder, ADHD, Schizophrenia OCD, PTSD, Substance Use Disorders and various other life crises.
 Dr. Durrani has treated a wide array of psychiatric disorders including depression, Bipolar Disorder, Schizoaffective Disorder, Schizophrenia, substance use Disorders, ADHD, Anxiety Disorders and Sleep Disorders.
 He strives to treat all of his patients with the kindness, empathy and patience that they deserve.
 His sessions are never rushed so that he can focus on helping you help yourself for a lasting remission.
+He sees both adults and children.
 Dr. Durrani also speaks Hindi, Urdu, Pashto, and Punjabi.

 Agerie Ejigu, PMHNP-BC is trained to evaluate, diagnose and treat patients across the lifespan.
 She has additional training in functional psychiatry and utilizes evidence based integrative and holistic principles and believes in a collaborative approach for optimal wellness.
 She has over 17 years of experience in mental healthcare and has treated individuals in different psychiatric settings including inpatient, partial hospitalization programs and emergency departments along with outpatient care.
 Agerie has a special interest in depression, anxiety, trauma & trauma related disorders, eating disorders and ADHD.
 She is an empathetic provider who is committed to delivering high quality care and meets patients where they are and provides individualized services to meet your unique needs while working through any stigma or barriers to optimal wellbeing.